-90.160G Families: Property Adjustment SS Hpw 2 and Financial Transactions
+LAWS1609 Families: Property Adjustment SS Hpw 2 and Financial Transactions

 This subject provides a critical examination of a set of linked areas of law associated with family property adjustment and financial transactions.
-Although there may be some variations from year to year, topics will normally comprise: (1) Law, procedure and practice relating to property adjustment under the Family Law Act 1975 (C'wealth) and under the De Facto Relationships Act 1984 (NSW); (2) The law of maintenance agreements (Family Law Act) and separation and cohabitation agreements of social security; (4) Family law aspects of bankruptcy; (5) Family law aspects of family provision (TFM); (6) Family law aspects of taxation.
+Although there may be some variations from year to year, topics will normally comprise: (1) Law, procedure and practice relating to property adjustment under the Family Law Act 1975 (C'wealth) and under the De Facto Relationships Act 1984 (NSW); (2) The law of maintenance agreements (Family Law Act) and separation and cohabitation agreements (De Facto Relationships Act); (3) Family law aspects of social security; (4) Family law aspects of bankruptcy; (5) Family law aspects of family provision (TFM); (6) Family law aspects of taxation.